Every student must complete the eligibility requirements. Following is a step by step enrolment and application process.

 Students must demonstrate that the funds they are relying upon to meet the costs of studying in Australia will be genuinely available to them during their stay in Australia.
 For more information visit the Study in Australia website at: http:/ /www.studyinaustralia.gov. au/global/live-in-australia/living -costs

 STUDENT ORIENTATION AND SUPPORT SERVICES

-- organisational policies and procedures including course progress, attendance monitoring, deferral, suspension and cancellation, course transfer and complaints and appeals.
+- Policies about course progress, attendance monitoring, deferral, suspension and cancellation, course transfer and our complaints and appeals process.

-- any student visa conditions relating to course progress and attendance
+- Student visa conditions related to course progress and attendance.

 OVERSEAS STUDENT HEALTH COVER (OSHC)